 All appropriate costs generated by the sale of property which the parties must pay to complete the transaction.
 Costs may include appraisal fees, origination fees, title insurance, taxes and any points negotiated in the deal.
 See Loan Closing Costs.

 The document detailing the final financial arrangement between a buyer and seller and the costs paid by each.
+Also known as a HUD-1 settlement statement.

 CLOUD ON TITLE